CartoDB/carto-vl/docs/guides/12-build-custom-charts.md

 </div>
 You can explore this step [here](/developers/carto-vl/examples/maps/guides/build-custom-charts/step-5.html)

-But, what if we are using a `top` expression?
-How can we tell the bar chart which colors we need to display only the five top categories?
-The answer is that we should use the **same operation** in the ramp and in the histogram.
-If we use `top` in the histogram, then we have to use `top` in the ramp as well:
+But, what if you want to create a chart for a map that uses the `top` expression?
+How can you tell the bar chart which colors are needed to display only the top five categories?
+The answer is to use the **same operation** in both the ramp and histogram expressions.

+In this case, that means using `top` for both the histogram (`@v_histogram`), and the ramp (`@v_color`):

 ```js
 const viz = new carto.Viz(`